 As managed growth concentrates development within the Urban Growth Boundary, healthy urban forests, tree canopies and street trees become even more necessary.
 KCD works to increase the resilience of urban tree canopies and capture the ecological, recreational and other values of green infrastructure by helping residents and landowners actively manage urban trees in yards and public open spaces.
-KCD will build on its successful 2016 partnerships with member cities to expand conservation of urban tree canopies and grow green infrastructure where it is deemed most needed.
+KCD will build on its successful partnerships with member cities to expand conservation of urban tree canopies and grow green infrastructure where it is deemed most needed.
+Until recently, city officials saw trees as "expensive ornaments."
+But what is now known about the ecological services that trees provide is staggering.